Spencer Prior: Coaching career

 After retiring from football, Prior moved to Australia and became a football analyst for Fox Sports Australia.
 He also coached a number of teams at Sydney Grammar School and was the head coach at Mosman Football Club in 2007 and 2008, leading a significant improvement in its coaching capabilities.

 In December 2008, A-League club Newcastle Jets announced they had signed the 37-year-old Prior for the remainder of the 2008–09 season.

 On 1 January 2011, he was confirmed as assistant head coach of the Matildas, assistant to Tom Sermanni.

 In 2016, he signed a two-year contract with the Thailand women's national team and was hailed for bringing through major changes in the team's tactical awareness and competitiveness.

 In July 2019, he joined Thai League 1 club Port F.C. as Technical Director.
 After Prior's arrival, Port won five of their next six matches and won the 2019 Thai FA Cup, defeating Ratchaburi Mitr Phol 1–0 in the final.

 Prior returned to Australia due to the COVID-19 pandemic and commenced coaching duties with NSW NPL club APIA Leichhardt FC's women's team in September 2020.

-By February 2023 he was also manager of the Papua New Guinea's women's team.
+After winning the 2022 OFC Women's Nations Cup, Prior was asked by the Oceania Football Confederation to take charge of Papua New Guinea's women's team in their effort to qualify for the 2023 FIFA Women's World Cup.
+Despite reaching the 2023 FIFA Women%27s World Cup qualification (inter-confederation play-offs), PNG were defeated 2-0 by a Panama, who would qualify for the tournament proper.

+In 2024, Prior was appointed Head Coach of the NSW Under-16 Boys team and would go on to guide the 'Metro Sky Blue' group to becoming National Youth Champions in July 2024, with former Socceroo Brett Emerton as his assistant.

+In November 2024, Prior's daughter, Natasha Prior received her first senior call up to the Australian national team.